 Alternative/supplementary perks can be arranged through negotiation dependent on the level of sponsor commitment

 Whilst we are a small community club, we are committed to giving you and your company the exposure and promotion you deserve.
 We recognise that without your support many of our lads would not be enjoying their rugby at the weekend!

-The club still retains the family ethos from the day the club founded and rugby values we all know and love; more recently it has been reinvigorated through the efforts of two former players (Guy & Phil) coordinating on and off-pitch development along with long time President Paul Williamson.
+The club still retains the family ethos from the day the club founded and rugby values we all know and love; since the covid enforced playing break in 2020-2021, the committee along with President Nicky Cheyne have been coordinating on and off-pitch development .
 There is an embedded passion for rugby and dedication to local success in all, taking strides to refresh aspects of the club across the board.
 The club is moving away from a low income, low spend model towards a more integrated, sustainable model to deliver longer term growth through local partnerships and sponsorships rather than being bankrolled a single wealthy benefactor.

-These changes are beginning to take effect, with green shoots of promise showing after two years of redevelopment.
+These changes are beginning to take effect, with green shoots of promise showing after doubling down efforts around prioritising rugby activities.
 Improved financial health, increased participation & new community ties are evidence that the steps the club has taken is beginning to manifest itself in setting the right foundations for future prosperity.

 We anticipate that this is just the start of a new beginning, with a bright future ahead.